sparkleformation/sparkle-guides/guides/apply-and-nested.md

 ### Nested stack

-_Nested stack_ functionality is a generic feature provided by the SparkleFormation library which the SparkleFormation CLI specializes based on the target provider.
+_Nested stack_ functionality is a generic feature provided by the SparkleFormation library which the SparkleFormation CLI then specializes based on the target provider.
 The _nested stack_ functionality utilizes a core feature provided by orchestration APIs.
 This features allows nesting stack resources within a stack allowing a parent stack to have many child stacks.
 By nesting stack resources, the provider